kwdunaway/WGBS_Tools/EXAMPLES/README.md

 This will go through an example WGBS single-end sequenced experiment.
 WGBS_Tools can also analyze paired end experiments using slightly different commands.
 For instance, you would use *process_pe* for paired end experiments and *process_se* for single end experiments.

-Here is a basic workflow:
+Here is a basic workflow (the wgbs_tools commands are in red):

 ![Kiku](workflow.png)